Skip to content

 Publish workflow

-On SemVer tag pushes, the unprivileged CI build job validates and uploads release-candidate wheel and sdist artifacts, then a separate tag-only CI job downloads those artifacts, generates provenance attestations, and uploads the final validated-dist artifact for promotion.
+On SemVer tag pushes, the unprivileged CI build jobs validate and upload release-candidate wheel and sdist artifacts, then a separate tag-only CI job downloads the full artifact set, generates provenance attestations, and uploads the final validated-dist artifact for promotion.

-The publish workflow runs after that successful tag-triggered CI run, downloads the validated wheel and sdist artifacts from CI, verifies the CI-generated provenance attestations, re-runs artifact content policy validation with tq-release, smoke-tests the release artifacts, publishes to PyPI with uv publish, verifies the consumer-facing wheel, and uploads the release assets and checksums to the GitHub release for the SemVer tag.
+The publish workflow runs after that successful tag-triggered CI run, downloads the validated wheels and sdist from CI, verifies the CI-generated provenance attestations, rejects native linux_* wheel tags before upload, re-runs artifact content policy validation with tq-release, smoke-tests the Linux wheel and sdist on the publish runner, publishes to PyPI with uv publish, verifies the consumer-facing Linux wheel, and uploads the release assets and checksums to the GitHub release for the SemVer tag.